 Poisonous Person: Claims he is this, as a result of his mother's vile cooking over the years.

 A legendary coach with a knack for taking terrible teams and turning them into champions.
 Though he looks more like an athlete than a coach, Nidai burns with intensity and passion, and has a massive voice to match his massive stature.
-He is gravely wounded after protecting Akane from an attack by Monobear, and remade into a cyborg.
-However, his new metal body does not prevent him from becoming the victim of Chapter 4 when he is murdered by Gundam.
+He is gravely wounded after protecting Owari from an attack by Monokuma, and remade into a cyborg.
+However, his new metal body does not prevent him from becoming the victim of Chapter 4 when he is killed by Tanaka in their death pact.

 Antiquated Linguistics: In the Japanese version he speaks using an archaic dialect, and like a professor on top of that.